You have no items in your shopping cart.

 You can alternate between cold and heat as you wish.
 Remember to take adequate breaks between the sessions.

-To reduce sciatic pain while driving, you can use a supportive wedge cushions to help alleviate pressure on your sciatic nerve.
+To reduce sciatic pain while driving, you can use a supportive wedge cushion to help alleviate pressure on your sciatic nerve.
 Supportive cushions have a broad spectrum of benefits that help reduce pain.

 The use of a supportive cushion may help distribute pressure evenly, restore blood circulation and drastically improve your posture.